loomio/loomio-docs/en/src/guides/board_processes/index.md

 ## Prepare for a meeting

-Effective meetings are productive, inclusive, and collaborative - they help build strong relationships, establish alignment, make better and faster decisions, promote inclusion, facilitate creative thinking and innovation, are a great channel for feedback and continuous improvement, and improve engagement.
+Effective meetings are productive, inclusive, and collaborative - they improve engagement, help build strong relationships, establish alignment, make better and faster decisions, promote inclusion, facilitate creative thinking and innovation, are a great channel for feedback and continuous improvement.

-Use Loomio to have an effective meeting, involve people from the outset, align towards the most important topics, and make better use of your precious time together.
+Use Loomio to plan an effective meeting; involve people from the outset, align towards the most important topics, and make better use of your precious time together.

 There are several things you can do to make your next board or committee meeting effective...

 ### Meeting focus and review actions

-Establish a focus for the meeting, so you talk about the most important topics.
+Establish a focus for the meeting, so you spend your precious time together talking about the most important topics.

 Inviting members to contribute to the agenda helps everyone align, think about topics and energize for the meeting.